MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/bots.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).

-PlayFab Parties introduces experimental integration with Azure-powered chat bots.
+PlayFab Party introduces experimental integration with Azure-powered chat bots.
 These pre-baked personalities connect to the network and use voice and text to chat with 2-6 connected players.

 - **Zo.** Zo helps players in cooperative game modes accomplished shared game objectives.
 Zo is ideal for “campaign” or “free world” modes.
 You can connect Zo to a network with 2-4 players.
 - **Mo.** Mo helps players (on a team) in a competitive game mode, for example a 6 player vs. 6 player Team Deathmatch.
 With Mo, you can connect up to two bot instances to a network with 2-12 connected players, using 1 instance for each team.